-We advise on:
+We can advise on:

-- the options available for those with more complicated family arrangements
+- the options available for those with more complicated family arrangements.

-- establishing trusts in your Will
+- establishing trusts in your Will.

 - the Inheritance Tax implications of the provisions of your Will.